Rem0ld/quickFlix-front/README.md

 # Quickflix - Front

-- [ ] start page black bg with choice of profile
+- [x] start page black bg with choice of profile
-- [ ] when we choose profile we arrive on video page hero banner with video playing
+- [x] when we choose profile we arrive on video page hero banner with video playing
-- [ ] list of videos scrolling down
+- [x] list of videos scrolling down
-- [ ] navbar with home, movies, tv-show and discover route
+- [x] navbar with home, movies, tv-show and discover route
-- [ ] make card with image, on hover scale up, list icons play and details with type of video
+- [x] make card with image, on hover scale up, list icons play and details with type of video
-- [ ] on click detail opens a modal with more info, if tv-show shows episode
+- [x] on click detail opens a modal with more info, if tv-show shows episode
-- [ ] make player
+- [x] make player

+TODO: When going back to details if store is empty, we navigate back to browse

 ## Getting started